 As mentioned above, Audacity is the recording and audio transfer software that is recommended to use with this player but that does not mean you have to use it.
 Some complain Audacity is difficult to work with, especially if you are a beginner.
 For most users, taking a little time to learn the finer details of the software makes things much easier in a relatively short period of time.
 If for whatever reason you still have a difficult time with Audacity, then there are many free options available that are compatible with the Technica LP60.

-The overall quality of audio output always depends on all of the individual components that make up an entire system.
-However, the LP60 does offer a higher quality audio experience compared to entry level turntables that have ceramic cartridges.
+The overall quality of the audio output always depends on all of the individual components that make up an entire system.
+However, the LP60 does offer a higher quality audio experience compared to entry-level turntables that have ceramic cartridges.